2025 Bengaluru crowd crush: Incident

 Crowds began forming outside the M. Chinnaswamy Stadium by 2 pm and the steady influx of people stalled vehicular traffic on the adjoining streets.
 An announcement of free passes on the team's official Twitter account at 3:14 pm caused confusion, with many fans arriving without entry passes.
 After 3:30 pm, a crowd crush occurred across eight entry gates as fans tried to enter the stadium, forcing their way past barricades and scaling fences and walls.
-Police attempted to control the crowd using lathi charge.
+Police attempted to control the crowd using a lathi charge.

 Emergency services arrived at the scene, and the injured were transported to nearby hospitals.
 Between 3:45 pm and 5:15 pm, eleven people were confirmed dead on arrival, with six deaths recorded at the state-run Bowring & Lady Curzon Hospitals and five deaths at two other private hospitals.
 Four deaths occurred near gate 7, two near gate 6, one near gate 1, and four between gates 17 and 21.
 A total of 56 people were reported injured, including 51 minor, 2 moderate, and 3 serious injuries, who were treated at various hospitals.

 The RCB team arrived at the stadium at 5:30 pm; the felicitation ceremony was cut short after reports of casualties started to emerge.